greenlynx/python-hello-world/README.md

 -   CDK automatically checked for best practice and security issues
 -   OpenAPI specification that is automatically tested against the API for accuracy
 -   Automatically generated HTML API documentation
+-   Machine-generated CDK diagram

+## TODO

--   Automatically generated CDK diagram
+-   Make CDK diagram update automatically when infra is changed
+-   Some work to do to tighten security of CDK and remove cdk-nag rule exclusions

 ## Run checks and unit tests